elmoiv/elmocut/README.md

   </tr>
 </table>

+## TODO
+- [ ] Control connected devices limit.
+- [ ] Background live connection checker.
+- [ ] Background live devices discovery.
+- [ ] Extend scan for all subnet masks.

 ## Contribution
 Please contribute!
 If you want to fix a bug, suggest improvements, or add new features to the project, just [open an issue](https://github.com/elmoiv/elmocut/issues) or send me a pull request.

 ## License
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/0c/MIT_logo.svg/321px-MIT_logo.svg.png" width=100>
+elmoCut is Free Software: You can use, study share and improve it at your will.
+Specifically you can redistribute and/or modify it under the terms of the MIT License as published by the Massachusetts Institute of Technology.